jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This contest started in 1970 when our civilization left the Industrial Age and entered the Internet Age.

 The owners of industrial age technology don't want you holding advanced tools.
-Gatekeeping access to thinks like television shows and movies was very profitable in the Industrial Age.
-That's why "Darth Blockbuster" is working hard to antagonize all future Internet Age upgrades.
-The antagonist wants to keep society's levers of power all to himself.
+Gatekeeping access to thinks like movies, education, and insurance is very profitable.
+That's why many Industrial Age power brokers are working hard to antagonize all future upgrades.
+These "Darth Blockbusters" want society's levers of power all to themselves.

-Happily, many internet geeks, hackers, and innovators have been fighting Darth Blockbuster's antagonism.
+Happily, many internet geeks, hackers, and innovators have already been fighting Darth Blockbuster's antagonism.
 But, they can't keep fighting your battles for you.
 Main Street must now jump-in and help the protagonists.

 There is no debate.
 The story is simple.
 We must upgrade our society now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we wait, only makes our technology, tools, and culture more outdated.
-Responding to and preventing horrible events like recessions, depressions, and pandemics will only get harder.
+Responding to and preventing horrible events like depressions, wars, and pandemics will only get harder.

 This book will teach you how to upgrade our society to the Internet Age.
-Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our politics to the modern age be a glorious story to tell your grandkids.
+Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our politics will be a glorious story to tell your grandkids.

-I'll be easy too.
-Once you realize politics is a game worth playing.
+It'll be a happy and fun journey too.
+Once you realize politics isn't a show to watch, but a game well worth playing.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)